ELSA Stands for:

 Emotional Literacy Support Assistant

 ELSA is a training course aimed at teaching assistants in schools.
 Examples of things covered on the course are Social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, counselling skills such as solution focused and friendship.
 To find out about this course it is best to contact the Educational Psychologists in your LEA and ask them if they are running it.
 If they are not ask them if it is possible for the future.
 Also check out neighbouring LEAs, they will sometimes take people out of their area to make up numbers.
-To look at the role in more detail visit the ELSA Network site.
-The educational psychologist – Sheila Burton is the founder of the ELSA course and this is her website.

 My dream is that every teaching assistant is trained as an ELSA in the future.
 So many children need our help.